mikekasprzak/archive-blog-2018/_posts/2018-03-02-now-using-jekyll.markdown

 The default layout Jekyll doesn't show any post content, just a list of posts.
 This required some tweaking of the scripts.

 Jekyll themes are implicit.
 If a file exists in your layout, your version is used instead.
+Files use liquid syntax: https://gist.github.com/smutnyleszek/9803727

 I'm using the `minima` theme as my base: https://github.com/jekyll/minima